 Carbon Monoxide fumes are produced when material that contains carbon is burned.
-This often happens via fuel fumes from vehicles, engines, or appliances commonly found homes and business settings that are then inhaled in by occupants or tenants.
-While CO poisoning can affect anyone, the most vulnerable are infants, the elderly, those with anemia, heart disease or respiratory issues.
+This often happens via fuel fumes from vehicles, engines, or appliances commonly found in homes and business settings that are then inhaled by occupants or tenants.
+While CO poisoning can affect anyone, the most vulnerable are infants, the elderly, those with anemia, heart disease, or respiratory issues.
 According to the Centers for Disease Control (CDC), in the US, nearly 500 people die from CO poisoning each year.
 Hospital emergency rooms see about 50,000 people for CO inhalation per year.

 Carbon monoxide poisoning is often triggered by faulty or obstructed exhaust systems.

 In high quantities, exposure to carbon monoxide can cause death in as fast as 5 minutes.
 Because CO is often undetectable, even low exposure for extended periods can cause illness and serious health problems.